-A wave-1 pattern is apparent with enhanced (suppressed) convection across the eastern Pacific, Americas, Atlantic, and Africa (Indian Ocean, Maritime Continent, and West Pacific), associated with the robust MJO event presently across the Western Hemisphere.
+A wave-1 pattern is apparent, though slightly noisy in the southern hemisphere.
+Enhanced (suppressed) convection spans the eastern Pacific to the Indian Ocean (Maritime Continent and West Pacific), associated with the robust MJO event presently across the Western Hemisphere.
+Enhanced convection over the western Indian Ocean has strengthened.
 Positive anomalies (brown contours) indicate unfavorable conditions for precipitation Negative anomalies (green contours) indicate favorable conditions for precipitation 200-hPa Vector Wind Anomalies (m s-1)

 Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies Mass is converging across the far eastern Pacific associated with convergent flow from the extratropics in both hemispheres.
-Anomalous westerlies across much of the Atlantic are likely contributing to the downturn in tropical cyclone activity after the active start to September.
+Anomalous westerlies across much of the Atlantic likely contributed to the downturn in tropical cyclone activity after the active start to September.
+These westerlies are beginning to break down in the start of October.

-200-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow
+200-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow

-Low-frequency anomalous westerlies remained in place east of 140E through late April 2018, with a few periods of brief interruptions.
-Weak westerly anomalies propagated eastward from the Indian Ocean to the Americas in early May; this pattern broke down in early June.
+Easterly anomalies (blue shading) represent anomalous east-to-west flow Weak westerly anomalies propagated eastward from the Indian Ocean to the Americas in early May; this pattern broke down in early June.
 Anomalous westerlies amplified over the Maritime Continent in mid-June and propagated eastward at MJO-like phase speeds.
 During August the intraseasonal pattern weakened, with Rossby wave activity influencing the West Pacific pattern.
-Persistent westerlies continue over the far East Pacific, while easterly anomalies have been more prevalent over the central Pacific.
+Persistent anomalous westerlies continue over the far East Pacific, while easterly anomalies have been more prevalent over the central Pacific.
+Westerly anomalies have shifted eastward from the Indian Ocean over the Maritime Continent.